L1 Invariants¶

 For every chain child entry declaring

-fan_in: true(AB.6 per-child shape), every child Transfer's contributing parent set SHOULD match the entry'sexpected_parent_count(when set), or have cardinality ≥2 (when unset).
+fan_in: true(per-child shape), every child Transfer's contributing parent set SHOULD match the entry'sexpected_parent_count(when set), or have cardinality ≥2 (when unset).

 A child Transfer where the contributing parent set deviates from the chain's expected count surfaces here.
 The pattern usually means an ETL bug: a daily contribution never landed (the batch is short of contributors), or a stale / foreign parent reference claimed batch membership it shouldn't have (cross-batch contamination).